Blog > Articles

 Learn how antibiotics affect your gut microbiome and whether antibiotics can cause weight gain.
 Discover the truth about antibiotics and weight gain.

-Published on: June 28, 2023
+June 28, 2023

-Updated on: March 5, 2024
+March 5, 2024

-Learn more about how FORM pairs patients with a doctor and dietitian to achieve their weight loss goals.
+Form Health pairs patients with a doctor and dietitian to achieve their weight loss goals.

 In recent years, researchers have become more and more interested in how our gut microbiome impacts our health, including our body weight.
 While the verdict is still out on exactly how and why, there are many studies to suggest there is indeed a link between those trillions of microorganisms living in our gut and the number on the scale.
 We are also learning more about how antibiotics can have significant and long-term effects on our gut microbiome.
 Given the influence of our microbiome on our weight and antibiotics on our microbiome, it’s reasonable to ask the question - do antibiotics make you gain weight?
 In this article we’ll look to the research for answers to that question and provide guidance on what you can do about it.

-Our Microbiome and Our Weight – What’s the Connection?
+Our microbiome and our weight - What’s the connection?

 It’s hard to imagine, but trillions of microorganisms of varying species live on and within the human body; with the majority of them residing in our intestines.
 These microbes perform a variety of physiological functions that are essential to our health.
 More specifically, those located in the intestines (collectively known as the gut microbiome) appear to play important roles in the energy we absorb/harvest from food, fat storage, and metabolism, all factors that can influence our weight.